-When I was planning my canyons driving trip I identified 4 or 5 key locations, such as Grand Canyon, Bryce, Zion, where I was planning to spend majority of time.
+When I was planning my canyons driving trip I identified 4 or 5 key locations, such as Grand Canyon, Bryce, Zion, where I was planning to spend the majority of the time.
 But specifics of the trip was that I would have to drive on average 400-450km every day from one key location to another.
 It concerned me a bit since perspective of spending 5 hours every day in long and boring transitions was not very attractive.

 Now after completing the drive and processing most of the photos, I have to admit that I was absolutely wrong.
 The transitional drives were the most exciting part of the trip at least from travel photography perspective.

-Just imagine that in 5-6 hours you can photograph 3 or 4 different canyons, couple of mountain ranges and few beautiful valleys.
+Just imagine that in 5-6 hours you can photograph 3 or 4 different canyons, a couple of mountain ranges and few beautiful valleys.
 The landscape would change every half hour and it is always different and never boring.

-The featured photo is from my first long drive of the trip from Grand Canyon National Park to city of Kanab in Utah.
-The road runs through unnamed valley along Echo Cliffs just few miles before Navajo Bridge crossing.
+The featured photo is from my first long drive of the trip from Grand Canyon National Park to the city of Kanab in Utah.
+The road runs through the unnamed valley along Echo Cliffs just a few miles before Navajo Bridge crossing.

 At the point, I started to run out of space on my memory cards and I had to switch from taking 5 or 7 bracketed shots to only 3.
 But it was enough to be able to process photo as HDR.